benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/network.md

 HTML Injection is a vulnerability that occurs when unfiltered user input is displayed on the page.
 If a website fails to sanitise user input (filter any "malicious" text that a user inputs into a website), and that input is used on the page, an attacker can inject HTML code into a vulnerable website.

 When a user has control of how their input is displayed, they can submit HTML (or JavaScript) code, and the browser will use it on the page, allowing the user to control the page's appearance and functionality.

+## CIDR

+The introduction of CIDR extended the lifespan of IPv4 as well as the growth of routing tables.
+CIDR is only applicable to IPv4 addresses, and significantly improves the allocation of IP blocks in smaller chunks.
+For example, if a small business requires only 6 IP addresses, the smallest allocation in the classful system would be a class C assigning 255 IP addresses to this organization instead of 6.
+With the CIDR allocation system, a block of 8 IP addresses would be assigned to this small business enhancing the way how IPs are allocated.

+CIDR is based on the idea that IP addresses can be allocated and routed based on their network prefix rather than their class, which was the traditional way of IP address allocation.

+CIDR addresses are represented using a slash notation, which specifies the number of bits in the network prefix.
+For example, an IP address of 192.168.1.0 with a prefix length of 24 would be represented as 192.168.1.0/24.
+This notation indicates that the first 24 bits of the IP address are the network prefix and the remaining 8 bits are the host identifier.

+## ICMP

+The Internet Control Message Protocol (ICMP) is a network layer protocol used by network devices to diagnose network communication issues.
+ICMP is mainly used to determine whether or not data is reaching its intended destination in a timely manner.

+An ICMP packet is a packet that uses the ICMP protocol.
+ICMP packets include an ICMP header after a normal IP header.
+When a router or server needs to send an error message, the ICMP packet body or data section always contains a copy of the IP header of the packet that caused the error.

+## DNS Records

+DNS records (aka zone files) are instructions that live in authoritative DNS servers and provide information about a domain including what IP address is associated with that domain and how to handle requests for that domain.
+These records consist of a series of text files written in what is known as DNS syntax.
+DNS syntax is just a string of characters used as commands that tell the DNS server what to do.
+All DNS records also have a ‘TTL’, which stands for time-to-live, and indicates how often a DNS server will refresh that record.

 ## HTTP Lifecycle